Azure/azure-marketplace-management-extras/README.md

 ## Get it up and running

 This project is a starting point to monitor your Managed Application offer created in [Partner center](https://partner.microsoft.com/), assuming that you have already created your offer.
-Use guidance below.
+Use the guidance below.

 ### Prerequisites